ampproject/amphtml/extensions/amp-story-interactive/amp-story-interactive.md

 ### amp-story-interactive-results

-The amp-story-interactive-results element provides an interface to display a custom state depending on the options selected on the previous pages of a story.
-Requires polls or quizzes in previous pages to feed into the state of the element, and the state will be calculated according to either the quizzes (if thresholds are specified) or the polls (if only categories are specified) that the user answered.
-Each category can specify an image, title and description that will be shown when the component selects that category for the user.
+The `amp-story-interactive-result` element displays a customized state defined by the user's selection from previous polls or quizzes.
+This element requires use of a poll or quiz from previous pages to calculate an answer-based state.
+Each result state uses a category that may include an image, title and description to display to the user.

 <amp-img src="https://github.com/mszylkowski/amphtml/raw/interactive_docs/extensions/amp-story-interactive/img/results-raw.png" layout="intrinsic" width="400" height="500">